-While Pomeranians don’t require a lot from their owners in terms of food and exercise, they do prefer to be the center of your world.
+While Pomeranians don’t require a lot from their owners in terms of food and exercise (they will run around the house if they need

 The Pomeranian temperament is a mix between independent and loyal but they love nothing more than to sit on your lap and be showered with love and affection.

 The good news is that they will give it right back and nothing can brighten your day more than having those adorable eyes turned on you with adoration.